Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Time target: 75 to 90 minutes.

-If your ship stays late and you want sunset in Oia, you must build a bigger buffer and accept heavier crowds.
+If your ship stays late and you want sunset in Oia, build a bigger buffer and accept heavier crowds.

-Step 5: Add one calm stop that most people skip
+Step 5: Add one calm stop most people skip

-This is where your day starts to feel “perfect,” not rushed.
+This is where your day starts to feel perfect, not rushed.
+Pick one:

 - Pyrgos for a hilltop village feel